 The principle of this podcast is simple.
-We maintain that any time someone has trapped their thinking in a false dichotomy (Left vs. Right, Us Vs. Them, Good vs. evil...) then they’re reducing conversation to a competition, oversimplifying and preventing dialogue by limiting what could be a rich conversation.
+We maintain that any time someone has trapped their thinking in a false dichotomy (Left vs. Right, Us Vs. Them, Good vs. evil...) then they’re reducing conversation to a competition, oversimplifying and preventing dialogue by limiting what could be a rich and nuanced conversation.

 While the daydream Brelievers seem asleep at the wheel, the Remoaners' project fear remains as unconvincing as their attempts to call everyone racist.
 Furthermre attempts to push for a second referendum lost Labour the North of England, and the election.

 Most of us ran out of hope and interest years ago, but after failing to avoid the topic, the Beyond Binary Team finally discuss Brexit.

 We brought on our favourite troll from the Facebook comments as a guest speaker.
 Toby's job was to keep the conversation as hilarious and futile as the subject matter.

 Chris tried his hardest to defend Brexit in a 3 vs 1 royal rumble.

 Were bendy bananas really worth getting this upset over?